libreswitch/ops/tests/rest/rest_test.md

 }
 ```

-    a.
-Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with each configuration.
+1. Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with each configuration.
-    b.
-Verify if the HTTP response is `400 BAD REQUEST`.
+2. Verify if the HTTP response is `400 BAD REQUEST`.
-    c.
-Confirm that the HTTP response is not empty.
+3. Confirm that the HTTP response is not empty.

 ### Test result criteria
 #### Test pass criteria